aadilmallick/my-notes-docusaurus/docs/product-development/2-all-about-startups.md

 > [!TIP]
 > A good rule of thumb to decide if you're worthy of VC funding is to ask yourself, can you imagine this company as a publicly traded company?
 Would people want stocks in it?
 If the answer is no, it doesn't need VC.

+## Cofounders

+### Why need a cofounder

+Being a solo founder is pretty difficult.
+Co-founders help that process out both in emotional support and making the development process a lot faster.

+Here are multiple reasons why cofounders are great:

+1. **productivity and speed**: Two people are 2x the speed than one, 4 people have 4x the velocity of one.
+2. **emotional support**: good company helps you out.
+3. **empirical evidence**: most good companies that are now valued at billions started out with cofounders.

+Also, if you're a solo founder you're a lot less likely to get funded by YC because of the top 100 YC companies only 4 were made by solo founders.

+The main pattern that underlies all successful solo founders is that they did everything by themselves.
+They were able to create the MVP and get users on their own and scale the MVP.

+### WHere to find a cofounder

+The most important attribute to tell whether someone would be a good co-founder with you or not is if you would like them as a friend.

+- **your network**: choose people in college or your coworkers to be your cofounder.

+###

 ## Customer discovery and how to talk to users